backuity/clist/README.md

-# Backuity Command Line Interface
+# Command Line Interface Toolkit

-The Backuity CLI is a scala-only library for quickly building beautiful type-safe modular and reusable mutable CLIs.
+The Backuity CLIT is a scala-only library for quickly building beautiful type-safe modular and reusable mutable CLIs.

 ## You said beautiful?